liewchooichin/java-getting-started/README.md

 The folder **moreDataStrucutres** contains Node and Tree classes.
 The Node class is a self-referential class.
 I find it difficult to visualize a self-referential class.

+## Many kinds of classes

+In **bicycle** folder, there are demo of various classes.

+- Within a class:
+  - Inner class
+  - Static nested class
+- Within a method:
+  - Local class
+  - Anonymous class

 ## Creating a maven project